mauritssilvis/darts/cli/java/README.md

 Now, single final scores are also accepted, and a finish of 1 is possible.

-To allow for master (double or triple) checkouts, use a command like:
+To allow for master, i.e., double or triple, checkouts, use a command like:

 ```shell
 darts checkouts -j master 20 21
 ```

-In this case, the number of darts that is required to reach 21 reduces to one:
+In master-out games, only one dart is required to reduce a score of 21 to zero:

 ```markdown
 | Score |   1 | # |